dbzl-project11/dbzl-project11.github.io/usefulInfo/boost.md

 #### Free Potaras

 These are limited to one per player per match and wouldn't count towards your 7 points for that character.
-These are all one-time use, and the same one cannot be used on the same character two weeks in a row.
-For instance, if Jeice has Super +3 (Super +2 Ki-1, and Super +1) one week, he cannot have a free Super +1 the next.
-This rule is in place to prevent teams from using the same boost multiple times in a row.
+These are all one-time use.

 Note - this does not for you to have duplicate potaras on a build.
-In cases where you want to use a +1 potara on a build, and the same +1 potara as a boost on that same character, the corresponding +2 potara will be used.

 Please remember that this does take up one of your 7 customization slots, and potara rules for characters are still in effect.
 The store does not allow you to put potaras on characters that are not allowed to use them.
 However, these free potaras will